jagadeeshvenkatesh/PantryPals/README.md

 # PearlHacks 2020

-PantryPalsAn app made with flutter used to coordinate shopping needs amongst a house of roommate
+PantryPals is an app made with flutter used to coordinate shopping needs amongst a house of roommate

 # Example:
 <p align="center">